Genome Research

 Genome Research is a peer-reviewed scientific journal published by Cold Spring Harbor Laboratory Press.
-Disregarding review journals, Genome Research used to ranks 2nd in the category 'Genetics and Genomics' after Nature Genetics.
-The focus of the journal is on research that provides novel insights into the genome biology of all organisms, including advances in genomic medicine.
-This scope includes genome structure and function, comparative genomics, molecular evolution, genome-scale quantitative and population genetics, proteomics, epigenomics, and systems biology.
-The journal also features interesting gene discoveries and reports of cutting-edge computational biology and high-throughput biology methodologies.
+The journal scope covers genome biology, including genome structure, function and evolution, comparative genomics, molecular evolution, genome-scale quantitative and population genetics, proteomics, epigenomics, and systems biology, genomic medicine, and single-cell analysis.
 New data in these areas are published as research papers, or methods and resource reports that provide novel information on technologies or tools that will be of interest to a broad readership.
 The journal was established in 1991 as PCR Methods and Applications and obtained its current title in 1995.
-According to the Journal Citation Reports, the journal has a 2023 impact factor of 6.4, which peaked in 2014 at 14.630.
-In 2024, the impact factor declined further to 5.4, marking a 63% drop since 2014.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 5.4.

+The journal was established in 1991 as PCR Methods and Applications and was renamed Genome Research in 1995.